An accelerated proximal bundle method for convex optimization

 \section{Conclusion}

 We have introduced a new accelerated proximal bundle method (PBM), which naturally integrates Nesterov's acceleration scheme with the classical PBM framework.
-The proposed method achieves the optimal $\mathcal{O}(1/\sqrt{\epsilon})$ convergence rate for smooth convex functions.
-The theoretical finding is supported by numerical results.
-Since the PBM is inherently designed for nonsmooth optimization, an interesting future direction is to extend these convergence guarantees beyond the smooth~setting.
+The proposed method achieves the optimal $\mathcal{O}(1/\sqrt{\epsilon})$ convergence rate for smooth convex functions, and the theory is supported by numerical results.
+Since PBM is inherently designed for nonsmooth optimization, an interesting future direction is to extend these convergence guarantees beyond the smooth~setting.

 \acks{This work is supported by NSF ECCS-2154650, NSF CMMI 2320697, and NSF CAREER 2340713.}